Positions

 Abstract

-"Modeling the Consumption Response to the CARES Act" (Latest pdf, FEDS Working Paper, Code) (with Christopher D. Carroll, Jiri Slacalek, and Matthew N. White)
+"Modeling the Consumption Response to the CARES Act" (Paper, Code) (with Christopher D. Carroll, Jiri Slacalek, and Matthew N. White)

 International Journal of Central Banking, Issue 67, March 2021